-Customs authorities on ex-officio basis or through ex-parte request provide for actions to prevent the import-export of the alleged infringing goods.
+Customs authorities, on an ex officio basis or through an ex parte request, provide for actions to prevent the import/export of the alleged infringing goods.
 To this end, the right holder (owner, licensee) should file a request with the authorities.
-Following examination of the request, customs authorities will award protection for up to 1 year.
+Following examination of the request, customs authorities will award protection for up to one year.
 With the creation of the customs watch, the customs will seize and, where the case will provide the right holder with the faculty to, destroy the infringing goods (with the agreement of the holder of the goods).